ZilchEngine/ZilchDocs/zilch_editor_documentation/zilchmanual/nada_in_zilch/attributes.markdown

 }
 ```

-Zero works with Nada to offer these additional attributes:
+Zilch works with Nada to offer these additional attributes:

  ## [Display]